backrunner/emi/README.md

 # Emi

-A ChatGPT bot with limited long term memory.
+A ChatGPT bot with limited long-term memory.

 Tip: the main language of this bot is `Simplified Chinese`.